 Nestled within a gorgeous Japanese garden behind the chic Ichiza Kitchen , the Kuza Garden Cottage re-purposes a remodeled 1922 carriage house.
 Order up private spa treatments, dinner packages and hot tub and cold plunge tub access.
-Bonus: Guests are only steps away from an enticing array of popular Northeast eateries, including Beast, DOC and the aforementioned Ichiza Kitchen.
+Bonus: Guests are only steps away from an enticing array of popular Northeast eateries, including Beast and the aforementioned Ichiza Kitchen.

 Hidden away in the eccentric St. Johns neighborhood, home to the iconic St. Johns Bridge, this multi-faceted event space includes two fully furnished, modern apartments available for overnight stays.
 Adventurous guests at the Colony may also elect to stay in the “Hide Away,” a refurbished vintage travel trailer outfitted with a queen-sized platform bed and built-in breakfast nook for lazy mornings.

 Near the fun and funky Alberta Arts District, Travelers’ House offers boutique hostel lodging in a renovated house featuring private and dorm-style rooms with shared facilities.
 The commercial-grade kitchen is perfect for getting hands-on with local bounty.
 If you’d rather let others do the cooking, you’ll find options just to the north on Albina, or head south and the street turns into Mississippi Avenue, full of great dining, shopping and imbibing destinations.